TurtleReact/facerecognitionbrain-api/README.md

 # Face Recognition Brain API

-This the API for the [Face Recognition Brain Web App](https://facerecognitionbrainpower.herokuapp.com/)
+This is the API for the [Face Recognition Brain Web App](https://facerecognitionbrainpower.herokuapp.com/)

 The back-end for the Face Recognition Brain app.
 The API is built with Node.js, Express.js and a PostgreSQL database responsible for user signin, registration and also keeps track of the number of entries for each user.